msimecek/Speech-Training-Pipeline/README.md

  ### 1. Data preparation

+> **Important:** Keep on mind that all TXT files should be encoded as UTF-8 BOM and should not contain any UTF-8 characters above U+00A1 in the [Unicode characters table](http://www.utf8-chartable.de/).
+These are typically `–`, `‘`, `‚`, `“` etc.
+>
+> We're planning to add validations/converters into the process itself.

 **Prepare source audio/video recordings.** We usually use WAVs, but technically they can be any audio/video files as long as *ffmpeg* is able to process them.
 You can use multiple files and each of them can be hours long.
 We recommend total length no less than 4-5 hours.

 **Prepare source transcripts as TXT files.** Each audio/video recording should have a corresponding transcript file.
 This text file contains everything that is said on the recording in a raw format (no timestamps, no special marks).
 If multiple recordings repeat the same text, only one TXT is needed.

+**Prepare language dataset as TXT file.** Language datasets are easy to prepare and improve recognition significantly, that's why we require you to provide a language datasets for this pipeline.
+Language data structure is [described in the Docs](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-customize-language-model#prepare-the-data).

+> We're currently testing a script which would generate the language dataset automatically, based on transcript files.

 **Upload your files to a location accessible from the internet (URL, to be precise).** We recommend Azure Blob Storage, because it supports *SAS URLs*, which means that your files don't have to be public in order to use them.

 **Prepare lists of your source files.** These are two TXT files:

-* list of URLs pointing to source audio/video recordings,
+* list of URLs of source audio/video recordings,
-* list of URLs pointing to source transcript TXTs.
+* list of URLs of source transcript TXTs.

 *sample-wavs.txt*